 I accept that the real reason for Mr C's inability to make his payments to this agreement wasn't due to his existing credit commitments or his living expenses.
-And that this is readily apparent when Mr C's bank statements are considered.
+And that this is apparent when statements for all of Mr C's bank accounts are considered.